 As head of product management at Nudge Security, I’m continuing my insatiable quest to solve these real, pressing problems for my peers in the security community and build the products that continue to accelerate our ability to defend against modern threats.
 I can’t imagine a better group of folks to team up with, and I’m thrilled to take these big challenges on together.

-Please reach out at any time if you have any questions about what we’re doing at Nudge or if you just want to chat about or security.
+Please reach out at any time if you have any questions about what we’re doing at Nudge or if you just want to chat about security.
 Email me or find me on LinkedIn.